Advice from Departments

 - SP 127 (or higher placement via the placement exam) fulfills the language requirement

-- SP 127H fulfills the US diversity requirement
+- SP 127H fulfills the language requirement and the US diversity requirement

 - SP 131H fulfills the US diversity requirement